Possession of Child Pornography

-Florida Statute 827.071 makes it a crime to authorize, induce, consent, promote, sexual conduct by a child.
+Florida Statute 827.071 makes it a crime to authorize, induce, consent, promote, sexual conduct by a child in West Palm Beach.
 This also includes possessing any type of material which shows sexual conduct by a child.

 One scenario where people can get into trouble is where you have two 16 year olds who want to video record their sex.
 They have just committed this crime because now they have just recorded their boyfriend or girlfriend having sex.
-There are a couple of ways the information about the boy possessing the videos could get to the police: the girlfriend became jealous and turned him in, she became vindictive after a nasty breakup, or somebody’s parents discovered the video.What the State Prosecutor Has to Prove to Convict a Defendant
+There are a couple of ways the information about the boy possessing the videos could get to the police: the girlfriend became jealous and turned him in, she became vindictive after a nasty breakup, or somebody’s parents discovered the video.What the State Prosecutor has to Prove to Convict a Defendant in West Palm Beach

 The state prosecutor has to prove beyond a reasonable doubt: